Estimated Reading Time: 6 Minutes.

 For your next step to cleaning your interior doors, there are two options you can choose from.

 1. You can take a multi-purpose cleaning product and spray the door while quickly taking a clean towel to wipe it off.

 2. Take a large bowl, add warm water, soap or powdered tide laundry detergent and a sponge to clean.
 Squeeze out any excess product from the sponge and gently wipe the door.

 The last step to cleaning interior doors is to dry the doors.
 This step is important because you don’t want to leave the door with any excess water as this could damage the door.
 Take a dry towel and simply wipe off the doors until they are dry.

 Now you know how to clean interior doors, and how to clean baseboards.
-We bet your next weekend plans will be putting together your spring cleaning checklist.
-We hope these tips for spring cleaning your baseboard and interior doors help with your 2022 spring cleaning.
+We bet your next weekend plans will be putting together your cleaning checklist.
+We hope these tips for cleaning your baseboard and interior doors help with your 2022 cleaning.